MISSION

 The Cleveland State University Poetry Center, established in 1962 to promote poetry through readings and community outreach, expanded its mission to become a nonprofit independent press in 1971.

-We currently publish contemporary poetry, essays, and translations with a national distribution and reach.
-We publish two to five books a year, with a backlist of over 200 titles including a remarkable breadth of contemporary literature, and are distributed by The Ohio State University Press through the Chicago Distribution Center.
-The CSU Poetry Center primarily acquires books through annual contests and open reading periods and has collaborated with guest judges who are esteemed writers across many aesthetics and forms.
-Recent poetry or essay contest judges include Shane McCrae, Brenda Hillman, CA Conrad, Brian Blanchfield, Renee Gladman, and Randall Mann.
-We also occasionally publish solicited book projects such as Cleveland-based avant-garde poet Russell Atkins’s selected volume World’d Too Much
+We currently publish contemporary poetry, essays, and translations with national distribution and reach.
+We publish two to five books a year, with a backlist of 200+ titles including a remarkable breadth of contemporary literature.
+We are distributed by The Ohio State University Press through the Chicago Distribution Center.
+We acquire books through annual contests, open reading periods, and/or solicitation.

 Our books appear widely in independent bookstores, college and university courses, and at poetry readings and happenings across the country.
-Recent titles have been awarded the Betty Berzon Emerging Writer Award from the Publishing Triangle, a Firecracker Award from CLMP, the Norma Farber First Book Award from the Poetry Society of America, a FOREWORD Indies Award, and have been named a best book of poetry in The New York Times.
+Recent titles have been awarded the Betty Berzon Emerging Writer Award from the Publishing Triangle, a Firecracker Award from CLMP, the Norma Farber First Book Award from the Poetry Society of America, a FOREWORD Indies Award, the Medal Provocateur Award from the Eric Hoffer Book Awards, and have been named a best poetry book of the year in the New York Times.

 Programming

-We regularly collaborate with local organizations such as the Cleveland Drafts Literary Festival, Lake Erie Ink, the ID13 Prison Literacy Project, and Literary Cleveland.
-You can also find us at local and national bookfairs and conferences such as Lit Cleveland’s Inkubator, AWP, SMOL Fair, Loganberry Books’ Author Alley, Lit Youngstown, and Mission Creek, among other literary gatherings.
+We regularly work with local organizations such as Literary Cleveland, the Cleveland Review of Books, Lake Erie Ink, Cleveland Institute of Art, the ID13 Prison Literacy Project, the Cleveland Museum of Art, and others.
+You can find us at local and national bookfairs and conferences including Lit Cleveland’s Inkubator, AWP, SMOL Fair, the New Orleans Poetry Festival, Lit Youngstown, Mission Creek, and more.

 Pedagogy and Community